jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The focus on safety aspects in @chap_2_1 revealed that hydrogen's potential for ignition, explosion, and detonation depends significantly on specific air-hydrogen mixtures.
 Two factors particularly impact safety considerations: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
 Additionally, hydrogen's diffusion behavior and material compatibility emerged as another critical hurdle for safe containment.
 While metals provide superior retention compared to plastics, they face the concern of potential hydrogen embrittlement.
 The analysis in @chap_2_1 emphasized the critical importance of addressing hydrogen safety in real-world applications.
 It also underscored the value of integrating numerical simulations and experimental tests to bridge the gap between theoretical insights and practical implementation.
 This integration is essential for the experimental structural validation tests of #glspl("swith"), where precise prediction and management of hydrogen behavior are crucial for both safety and performance.

 // ------------------------------ 2_Experiment ------------------------------ //
-Building on these safety considerations, experimental investigations revealed further insights into specific obstacles and mitigation strategies.
+Building on these safety considerations, experimental investigations identified specific obstacles and proposed mitigation strategies.
 The experimental investigations mentioned in @chap_2_2 demonstrated that hydrogen self-ignition represents a tangible concern in real-world applications.
 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
 Despite the threat of hydrogen self-ignition requiring serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided its properties are thoroughly understood and appropriately accounted for.